scheme-requests-for-implementation/srfi-192/srfi-181-192/README.md

 Note on transcoded port implementation
 --------------------------------------

-The sample implementation of transcoded ports assumes internal (native) encoding is ASCII.
+The sample implementation of transcoded ports assumes an internal (native) encoding is ASCII.
 This allows any Scheme implementation to try it out, but certain code paths are not tested (e.g. no character can raise `i/o-encoding-error`).
 You can still use tests, but you may